eu90h/racket-probmods/README.md

 * [ntoronto's Dr. Bayes](https://github.com/ntoronto/drbayes)
 * [rmculpepper's Gamble](https://github.com/rmculpepper/gamble)

-So if you're actually trying to do something, you should probably use one of these instead :P
+So if you're actually trying to do something, you should probably use one of those instead :P